Last updated: 2026-06-20

 ⚠️ Never bind the dashboard to 0.0.0.0

-Binding to 0.0.0.0 (or opening 9119 in your firewall) puts an unauthenticated control panel for your agent on the public internet.
-Keep it on 127.0.0.1.
+Binding to 0.0.0.0 (or opening 9119 in your firewall) puts a control panel for your agent on the public internet.
+The built-in login helps, but don't rely on it alone — keep it on 127.0.0.1.
 If you genuinely need browser access without a tunnel, put it behind a reverse proxy (Caddy/nginx) that adds authentication and TLS, and restrict by IP.
 Full rationale in the security guide.

 Dashboard vs. messaging the agent